Visiting Lonavala? Read this travel blog and find 7 recommended things to do in Lonavala no one should miss.

-When I first arrived in Lonavala, for a short trip, with a group of friends, I had no idea about what to expect.
-I thought even a weekend might feel too long here.
-But it turned out that this tiny little place had too much to offer, and cramming it all in a few days of itinerary, was a total injustice.
-But whether you come here for a day, a week, or a fortnight, if I were to recommend my top 7 activities in Lonavala, they would be:
+When I first visited Lonavala, with a group of friends, two years ago, I had no idea what to expect.
+I thought even a weekend might feel too long there.
+But it turned out that the place had so much to offer that visiting the place for two days was a total injustice.

 Tiger’s Leap was given its name by locals after a cliff, as it resembled a leaping tiger.
 This place is ideal to enjoy a number of water sports, including rafting and swimming.
-In the monsoon, one can enjoy a mini waterfall that flows into the stream below.
+In the monsoon, one can enjoy the mini-waterfall that flows into the stream below.
 At Tiger’s Leap, one can experience the bounty of nature as they trek through the region.
 So yea, Tiger’s Leap is number 1 in recommended things to do in Lonavala.

 This artificial lake was constructed in 1876 to conserve water for the areas of Valvan and Shirota.
 But with time, it has transformed into an impressive tourist spot.
-Come here to find some lone time, to read a book or even for bird watching.
+Come here to find some alone time, to read a book or even for some bird watching.
 What makes this place even more interesting is that tourists are totally allowed to take a swim in the lake and even try their hands at fishing.
 It reminded me of the lake I saw in Auli in Uttarakhand.

-Stop over at the Rajmachi Point when travelling between Mumbai and Pune.
-It is one of the most popular destinations which includes the Rajmachi Fort that belonged to the famous King Shivaji.
+Stop at the Rajmachi Point when travelling between Mumbai and Pune.
+It is one of the most popular destinations which includes the Rajmachi Fort which belonged to the famous King Shivaji.
 There are several monuments in and around the Rajmachi Fort.
 Close to the fort are two small forests called Shrivardhan and Manoranjan.
-Rajmachi point is also famous for its topography which has a deep valley on three sides and thick and dark forest on the other.
+Rajmachi Point is also famous for its topography which has a deep valley on three sides and a thick and dark forest on the other.
 So yea, Rajmachi Point gets the well-deserved number 3 spot in my things to do in this Lonavala travel blog.

 The Bhaja caves were built around 200 BC by Buddhist nuns.
-And they hold excellent architecture which can be seen in sculptures like the prince with his chariot, animals’ sculptures such as elephants and tigers.
-There are 22 rock cut caves in total, and each of them have substantial characteristics.
-One can moreover find is a small waterfall in the last cave and a pond besides it.
+And they hold excellent architecture which can be seen in sculptures like the prince with his chariot, and animal sculptures such as elephants and tigers.
+There are 22 rock-cut caves in total, and each of them has substantial characteristics.
+One can moreover find is a small waterfall in the last cave and a pond beside it.

-For any nature lover, the Ryewood Park brings out the best in wildlife and nature.
+For any nature lover, Ryewood Park brings out the best in wildlife and nature.
 With several sprawling lawns, it is known for its variety of flora.
-Initially it was designed as a botanical garden but was later opened to the public.
+Initially, it was designed as a botanical garden but was later opened to the public.

 Nagphani, which is also known as the Duke’s nose got its name from the top of the cliff which resembles the hood of a snake.
 It is ideal for trekking and hiking with its impressive inclines and slopes.
 Since it has a great topography for trekking, one can also dot across the forest and visit a few important landmarks.